marbl/canu/documentation/source/faq.rst

     on 8 cores.
 It is possible, but not allowed by default, to run with only 4GB memory.

-    A well-behaved large genome, such as human or other mammals, can be assembled in 10,000 to 25,000 CPU hours, depending on coverage.
+    A well-behaved large genome, such as human or other mammals, can be assembled in 10,000 to 25,000 CPU hours, depending on coverage from raw data.
+A well-behaved large genome, such as human or other mammals with HiFi data can be assembled in 1,000 to 2,000 CPU hours.
 A grid environment is strongly recommended, with at least 16GB available on each compute node, and one node with at least 64GB memory.
-You should plan on having 3TB free disk space, much more for highly repetitive genomes.
+You should plan on having 3TB free disk space (200 GB for HiFi), much more for highly repetitive genomes.

     Our compute nodes have 48 compute threads and 128GB memory, with a few larger nodes with up to 1TB memory.
 We develop and test (mostly bacteria, yeast and drosophila) on laptops and desktops